-OWN RISKS
+3.2 OWN RISKS

 The Company's overall risk profile is determined by the characteristics of its asset portfolio and the nature of its insurance business.
-Life business is more geared towards long term savings products, with protection cover being an important element for parts of the portfolio.
+Life business is more geared towards long term savings and unit-linked products, with protection cover being an important element for parts of the portfolio.

-The quantifiable risks at this point are Market, Underwriting, Operational and Counterparty Default risks while the non-quantifiable risks are Strategic and Reputational.
+The quantifiable risks at this point are Life Underwriting, Market, Counterparty Default and Operational risks while the non-quantifiable risks are Strategic and Reputational.

-3.1.1 Life Underwriting Risk
+3.2.1 Life Underwriting Risk